Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 - PCR plates size: dropdown with options for 96 and 384 wells
 - Option to make an experiment preset that will appear in the "New Experiment" drop down.

-Deck Layout is a drop down menu that pulls from configurations built by the RADA admins.
-More information on what that entails can be found under "Admin Capabilities".
+The Deck Layout drop down menu displays configurations created by RADA.
+For more details on how these configurations are managed, refer to the Admin Capabilities section.

 Once the Deck Layout has been selected, a preview of the selected configuration will be visible when hovering over the preview icon.

 Once completed, select "Save and Continue".

-The next page allows the user to Configure the NAAT experiment steps.
-Each mastermix will be loaded into one section that can contain as many mastermix components as needed.
-The form will pop up with one mastermix, and more steps can be added by selecting the "Add mastermix" button on the bottom right.
+Configure master mix components.
+On the next page, users can configure the steps of their NAAT experiment.
+Each master mix is loaded into a dedicated section, which can include as many components as needed.

+The form initially displays one master mix by default.
+To add additional steps, simply click the "Add Master mix" button located at the bottom right of the page.

 The information required for each step include:

-- Mastermix name
+- Master mix name
 - Source name: the identity of the reagent (i.e. water, buffer, dNTPs, DNA pol, etc)
 - Concentration unit: drop down menu with options for concentration value will apply to both the final and stock concentration inputs
 - Final concentration desired in mastermix
 - Stock concentration: starting concentration for reagent
 - Liquid type to be pipetted: drop down menu that correlates with the respective liquid class

-The order in which the reagents are added into the list is the order in which they will be added on the machine.
-If the order needs to be switched, they can be moved by using the six dots on the far right of the corresponding step.
-Similarly, the order of the mastermixes can be reordered as needed.
+The order in which reagents are listed determines the sequence in which they will be added by the machine.
+To adjust the order, use the six-dot handle on the far right of each step to drag and rearrange items as needed.
+Similarly, master mix sections can be reordered to match your desired workflow or protocol sequence.

 ![Configure NAAT Experiment Steps](./images/RADA_NAAT_experiment_page2.PNG) <br>
 <small>Figure 11.
 Screen to load NAAT experiment steps, with example information loaded. </small>

-Mastermixes can be copied to minimize the amount of repeat work.
-This is done by selectin the three bars on the upper right corner of the mastermix header.
+To reduce repetitive setup, mastermixes can be copied.
+This can be done by selecting the three-bar menu located in the upper right corner of the mastermix header.
+This feature allows for quick duplication and easy modification of existing steps.

 ![Configure NAAT Experiment Steps](./images/RADA_NAAT_experiment_dropdown.PNG) <br>
 <small>Figure 12.
 Dropdown to allow for addition of reagents to a mastermix, copy or delete the mastermix. </small>